deepgram-devs/youtube-demo/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Join the Deepgram Community

+You can come talk to us on [GitHub discussions](https://github.com/orgs/deepgram/discussions) or our [new Discord](https://dpgr.am/discord).

 ## Getting Started

 - [Sign up to Deepgram](https://console.deepgram.com/signup?utm_source=github&utm_campaign=dx-demos&utm_content=%2Fyoutube-demo) and get $200 free credit (enough for hundreds of hours of audio).